SeongGino/QMamehook/README.md

 > [!TIP]
 > Running `QMamehook -v` will enable verbose output, which prints the exact output stream being received from the server app!
 Use this to e.g. see what MAME is sending out.
+>
+> Also, running `QMamehook -p "/path/to/directory"` will override the default ini search path with whatever's passed through after the `-p` argument; useful, in case your environment or preference desires a different directory.
 ### For Linux:
 ##### Requirements: Anything with QT5 support.
  - Arch Linux: Install `qmamehook` [from the AUR.](https://aur.archlinux.org/packages/qmamehook)